 You will be staying on campus, in one of the University's halls of residence.
 All the rooms in our halls are en-suite, with a shared kitchen in each flat.
 Each flat can accommodate up to 8 people.

-Accommodation is on a 'bed and breakfast' basis; delegates will need to arrange their own lunch and evening meals.
+Accommodation is on a 'bed and breakfast' basis; delegates will need to arrange their own evening meals.

 How much does it cost?

 - 6 nights accommodation (B&B) in en suite rooms @ Bangor University

 - Course & Bench fees including patient conference, brain dissection and lectures